youpi0214/DiscordPS5Bot/README.md

 This works only for Canadian retailers
 Number of retailers : 5
 Retailers supported as of now :
--TheSource
+- TheSource
--BestBuy Canada
+- BestBuy Canada
--Amazon Canada
+- Amazon Canada
--Walmart Canada
+- Walmart Canada
--EB Games
+- EB Games